nasa/edsc-echoforms/README.md

 ## Usage

-After installing you can use the component in your code
+After installing you can use the component in your code.

 ```javascript
 import EDSCEchoform from 'edsc-echoforms'